Online group Problem Solving with CoLabs

 CCI convened more than 180 experts and global leaders in science, healthcare, public policy, and other sectors for a three-week exercise to address the following challenge: How can we develop pandemic resilience in resolving the current COVID-19 pandemic and to prepare for future pandemics? (early 2020)

 Trust CoLab with US Pharmacopeia

 In late 2019, a group of experts developed scenarios on the future of trust in medicine.
-One of the story lines that emerged from the exercise involved a pandemic leading to major changes in global health care practices–the collective effort of the experts effectively anticipated the COVID-19 outbreak several months in advance (early 2020).
+One of the story lines that emerged from the exercise involved a pandemic leading to major changes in global health care practices–the collective effort of the experts effectively anticipated the COVID-19 outbreak several months in advance (late 2019).